dsbaars/unbrel/README.md

 - Only necessary containers
 - More control over your node in general.

 This repository should allow anyone to move away from Umbrel after updating to version 0.5.0.
-It only uses the bare minimum (tor, bitcoind, LND) but you can optionally run RTL, Thunderhub and/or bos.
+By default it only uses the bare minimum (tor, bitcoind, LND) but you can optionally run RTL, Thunderhub, LNDg and/or lightning-shell.

-**NOTE**: Still a work in progress, only the bare minimum (tor, bitcoind, LND) is tested and working.
+**NOTE**: The apps are commented out in the compose config but [Thunderhub](https://github.com/apotdevin/thunderhub), [RTL](https://github.com/Ride-The-Lightning/RTL), [LNDg](https://github.com/cryptosharks131/lndg) and [lightning-shell](https://github.com/ibz/lightning-shell) should already work.

 If you stay at bitcoin-core v22, you can probably switch back to Umbrel if you would want to.